-Subject to the following provisions in this Division, the expenses properly incurred before registration in promoting and setting up a company may be paid out of the company's assets.
+The expenses properly incurred before registration in promoting and setting up a company may not be paid out of the company's assets unless they are ratified or validated in the manner set out in this Division.

 33. Pre-incorporation contracts